Resilience of cube slicing in $\ell_p$

 Let $a=(a_1,\ldots,a_n)$ be a unit vector and without loss of generality assume that its coordinates are positive and ordered, i.e.~$a_1\geq a_2\geq\ldots\geq a_n\geq0$.
 Choosing $p_0$ uniformly for \eqref{eq:goal-sec-met} to hold requires radically different arguments in the following ranges for $a$.

 {\it Case 1.
 The vector $a$ is far from the extremizer $\tfrac{e_1+e_2}{\sqrt{2}}$, say $\big|a-\tfrac{e_1+e_2}{\sqrt{2}} \big|\geq\delta_0$ for some $\delta_0>0$.}

+Here the constant $\delta_0$ depends on $p$ and $|\cdot|$ stands for the standard Euclidean norm.
 The key ingredient in this range is the dimension-free stability of Ball's inequality \eqref{eq:ball} with respect to the unit vector $a$ which has been established in recent works \cite{CNT22,MR22} (see also Theorem \ref{thm:cnt} below for a statement with explicit constants).
 These works imply that, under the assumption of Case 1, there is a positive deficit in Ball's inequality.
 Building on the simple-minded argument based on continuity described above, one needs to reason that all functions of the form \mbox{$p\mapsto \vol(\BB_p^n\cap a^\perp)$} are equi-continuous at $p=\infty$ with a dimension-independent modulus.
 This strategy is implemented in Lemma \ref{lm:equicontinuity} and relies on a combination of Busemann's theorem \cite{Bus49} with a probabilistic formula expressing the volume of sections of $\BB_p^n$ as a negative moment of a sum of independent rotationally invariant random vectors in $\R^3$, following \cite{KK05,KK11,CKT21}.

 {\it Case 2.
 The vector $a$ is near the extremizer $\tfrac{e_1+e_2}{\sqrt{2}}$, say $\big|a-\tfrac{e_1+e_2}{\sqrt{2}} \big|<\delta_0$.}